In this Article

 One of the most dangerous complications that can arise from the long-term use of steroidal medication is the suppression of adrenal gland activity.
 This is because the adrenal glands produce steroid hormones such as epinephrine and cortisol.
 Excess hydrocortisone in the body can trick these glands into thinking that enough steroids are present, leading to a drop in production of the hormones.

 Can Other Creams Be Applied Along With the Hydrocortisone?

 If you are considering using other creams along with hydrocortisone, then don’t.
 Refrain from applying any other cream such as ointment or salve on your baby’s skin along with hydrocortisone cream.
 This includes even gentle baby moisturisers.
-It is prudent to wait for at least ten to fifteen minutes after applying hydrocortisone, if you want to use some other cream on your baby’s skin.
+It is prudent that you wait for at least ten to fifteen minutes after applying hydrocortisone if you want to use some other cream on your baby’s skin.
 Better yet, wait for a few hours before applying any other skin cream.
 Consult your doctor before you give your child any sort of medication while hydrocortisone is being used on her.
 This includes drugs like acetaminophen, as well as herbal salves.